This is part 2 of WHAT IS ELECTRICITY. Loading...

 electricity

 was like water, then electrical energy would be like sound waves.
+If on

 say that "electricity" is both energy and charges, that's as bad as saying

 that water molecules are made out of sound.
-(No WONDER the
+(No wonder the

 textbook explanations are so confusing!)